Update

 Phonics and Word Study

 Word Study is a time for students to practice building English language skills.
-We use a combination of Orton Gillingham, Fountas-Pinnell Phonics Lessons, Words Their Way and Explode the Code curriculums.
+We use a combination of the Fountas-Pinnell program Phonics Lessons, Orton-Gillingham strategies, and Words Their Way.
 Students learn word-solving strategies by studying letter sound relationships, spelling patterns, and word structure as well as word meaning and vocabulary building.
-Lessons are multi-sensory, utilizing visual, auditory and kinesthetic methods.
+Children learn in small groups based on their developmental needs.
 A component of word study is spelling.
-During spelling students learn a range of strategies to help them learn how to spell words and learn how to study for a quiz.
-Word work helps students to increase their sight word list and serves as a bridge between best choice spelling and conventional spelling.
+During spelling students learn a range of approaches to help them learn how to use their letter/sound knowledge to spell words and they learn how to study for a quiz.
+Word work helps students to increase their sight word knowledge and serves as a bridge between best choice spelling and conventional spelling.

 Writing

-Writer’s workshop is a time for students to think about the stories they want to share and to learn to communicate with others through their writing and drawing.
-Each child has a journal in which they respond to writing or drawing prompts.
+In Writer’s workshop students think about the stories they have, and learn to communicate with others through their writing and drawing.
+Each child receives a journal in which they respond to writing or drawing prompts.
 Their journals are also a place to gather ideas for future writing.
-Children begin to learn the technical aspects of writing while also learning to express themselves in the written language.
-They plan and craft writing pieces, explore different types of writing and begin to edit and revise their writing.
-Because it is important for students to let their writing flow and get their words on paper, they are encouraged to use their best choice spelling.
+Children begin to learn the technical aspects of writing while also learning to express themselves in the written language, plan and craft writing pieces, explore different types of writing and to begin to edit and revise their writing.
+Because it is important for students to let their writing flow and get their thoughts on paper, they are encouraged to use their best choice for spelling.
 Teaching students a variety of strategies to spell unknown words empowers them to record their stories onto paper.
-Some units of study for this year are: Small Moment Stories, Poetry, and Non-fiction.
-We use Handwriting Without Tears and aspects of Orton Gillingham curriculums to teach handwriting, both of which use a multi-sensory approach.
+Some units of study for this year are: Small Moment Stories, Poetry, and Non-Fiction Reports.
+Handwriting is taught using the Handwriting Without Tears curriculum, which uses a multi-sensory approach.

 Math